kaliberjs/build/library/README.md

 Breaking changes:

+- v0.0.44 - `*.entry.css` are now also hashed, use `css-manifest.json` to obtain the names
 - v0.0.41 - `*.*.js` are no longer all treated as templates, by default only `.html.js`, `.txt.js` and `.json.js` are considered
 - v0.0.40 - `src` is no longer treated as `node_modules`, use absolute paths (`/x`) to retrieve modules from subdirectories
 - v0.0.40 - Javascripts are now hashes, they require an additional import to load